MylesBorins/shortlink/README.md

 Fork this repo.

+Edit the action in `.github/workflows` to add a CNAME to your own domain, or remove that line entirely to use `username.github.io/shortlink`.

 Setup Actions and gh-pages.

 Add and edit short url links by editing the files in the `/links` directory.